AlUlkesh/sd_save_intermediate_images/README.md

 Once the image generation begins, the intermediate images will start saving in a directory under a new \outputs\(*txt2img or img2img*)-images\intermediates directory.

+Please be aware that _Image creation progress preview mode_ in the webui's settings affects how the intermediate images are created.

 ## Limitations
 Does not work with DDIM and PLMS